 Getting naturally whiter teeth can be a struggle, yet many of us don’t want to go down the route of using harsh chemical treatments or paying a lot of money to get them whitened professionally.
-Artificially whitened teeth can also look unnatural, but fortunately, there are many ways to get a better smile from the comfort of your own home.
+Artificially whitened teeth can also look unnatural, but fortunately, there are plenty of home remedies for whiter teeth that you can try.

 1.)
 Avoid teeth-staining food and drinks (and cigarettes!)